jhosm/cimaestro/README.txt

   $ rake verify_rcov, and all the tests should pass

 To create a new cimaestro gem:
-  $ Make sure Manifest.txt contains all the file to be contained in the gem
+  $ Make sure Manifest.txt contains all the files to be contained in the gem
   $ At the CIMaestro project root directory:
     $ Do a "bundler pack" (check bundler site for more info)
     $ run "rake gem", and the gem file will be in the "pkg" directory.